 • World Architecture Community Award

-This young Iranian architect is recognized for his projects, such as "Mashir House" and the "Shamsabad Building," which focus on sustainable design and blend modern and traditional elements.
+The young Iranian architect Hamed Soltani (حامد سلطانی) is recognized for his projects, such as "Darsib" and the "Ava Center Building," which focus on sustainable design and blend modern and traditional elements.
 In 2019, he was a Pritzker Prize Nominee and received prizes from US and European architectural institutes.

 Iranian architects have not only built beautiful buildings in Iran but have also gained global recognition.
 They have won many top architecture awards for their unique and creative designs.
 These awards show how Iranian architecture combines tradition with modern ideas and holds a special place in the global architectural community.
 Let's explore some of the major international awards and the achievements of Iranian architects in these competitions.